 Article by John Miller

-Thigh pain or injury can originate from any of your thigh or buttock muscles, plus your hip and lower back joints.
-Sciatica is also a condition that can cause posterior thigh pain.
-The major muscle groups of the thigh include your Quadriceps, Hamstrings, Adductors & ITB.
+Thigh pain or injury can originate from any of your thigh, groin or buttock muscles, plus your hip joint or lower back joints.

 Thigh pain is extremely common.
 Thigh pain can occur as a result of sports injuries, work injuries or simply everyday leg use.